Lucas Lucco: Early career

-The singer's song "Pra Te Fazer Lembrar" reached almost ten million hits on YouTube.
-A few months later, he released two new singles "Plano B" and "Pac Man", which he later performed at the "Caldas Country 2012" festival in Caldas Novas, Goiás.
-He eventually decided to pursue a new musical style called arrocha: "I used to be more romantic.
+The singer's song "Pra Te Fazer Lembrar" reached almost 10 million hits on YouTube.
+A few months later, he released two new singles "Plano B" and "Pac Man", which he later performed at the Caldas Country 2012 festival in Caldas Novas, Goiás.
+He eventually decided to pursue a new musical style called arrocha, saying: "I used to be more romantic.
 Then when I saw that 'Plan B,' an arrocha song, worked, I wanted to compose more in this style."

 In mid-2012, Lucas released his first album titled "Nem te Conto," which features fifteen tracks.
 This includes the songs "Na Horizontal" and "Nem te Conto (Sogrão)".
 In March 2013, Lucas Lucco released his first official video, titled "Princesinha" which surpassed four million views in less than three months.

-Lucco's artistic name is the junction of three letters of his name with two of his last name: LUC = Lucas C = Corrêa O = Oliveira.

 Partnership with the duo Fernando and Sorocaba

 Singers and businessmen Fernando & Sorocaba invited Lucas to be part of FS Artistic Productions.
 In addition to being part of the duo's office, Lucas Lucco released a song with them entitled "Foi Daquele Jeito."
 This song was a re-recording of the original song by Thaeme & Thiago, who were also members of FS Produções.
 After the release of these songs, Lucas began to be compared to the singer Ricky Martin, who he considers one of his idols.
 He was also labeled by various media as "the new popstar of Brazilian music."

 Her first success after the release of the album "Nem te Conto" was the song "É Treta", in which he talks about the advantage of not being in a relationship.
-In March 2013, Lucas Lucco released the song "Nobody Could Predict" in honor of the death of Chorão, lead singer of Charlie Brown Jr. Although both songs were differnet than his usual style, they were still well received by the public.
+In March 2013, Lucas Lucco released the song "Nobody Could Predict" in honor of the death of Chorão, lead singer of Charlie Brown Jr. Although both songs were different than his usual style, they were still well received by the public.
 However, he also received some criticism, which he addressed directly: "People did not believe that I was a fan, because I was a sertanejo, but people liked it.
 It was a way of expressing my affection".

-Currently
+Current

 Lucas Lucco currently does about 25 shows a month and has been successful all over Brazil.
 Most of his shows happen in the states of Minas Gerais and Goiás.
 He currently lives in Goiânia.
 The singer's participation in the media, including television and radio, are on the rise.
 He also participated in Domingão do Faustão in April 2014.

-His first DVD, titled O Destino, was recorded on April 7th, 2014, in Patrocínio/MG, his hometown.
+His first DVD, titled O Destino, was recorded on April 7, 2014, in Patrocínio/MG, his hometown.
 It includes entries from Anitta, Fernando & Sorocaba, and Maluma.
-It was made available for pre-order on July 10th by iTunes and was released on DVD on July 22nd, 2014.
+It was made available for pre-order on July 10 by iTunes and was released on DVD on July 22, 2014.

-On November 27th, 2015, he released his fourth studio album entitled "Guess" with two previously released singles "Vai Vendo" and "Quando Deus Quer."
+On November 27, 2015, he released his fourth studio album titled "Guess" with two previously released singles "Vai Vendo" and "Quando Deus Quer."